HACKER-ZIYAD/Automate-Petesting-MCP/README.md

 > Let Claude plan, execute, and analyse penetration tests using real security tools — all from a chat window.

 ---
+## Security Warning

+> ⚠️ **Only use this tool against systems you own or have explicit written permission to test.**
+> Unauthorised scanning and exploitation is illegal in most countries.
+> This tool is intended for CTF challenges, home labs, and authorised penetration testing engagements only.
+---
 ## 📋 Table of Contents

 - [How It Works](#how-it-works)